Codeinwp/tweet-old-post/readme.md

 ## Changelog ##
+### 8.3.0 - 2019-05-24  ###

+* New: Made connecting Facebook pages to plugin much simpler.
+* Fix: When using publish now feature, all services would be checked after page reload even though only one was selected.

 ### 8.2.5 - 2019-05-17  ###

 * New: Show admin notice when WP Cron is turned off, which can cause posting issues with ROP